All Sports Schedule

 ADA accessible seating, as well as companion seating, is available at Kinnick Stadium.
 People with mobility impairment who require accessible seating are permitted to purchase tickets for accessible seats.
 This may include people who use wheelchairs, those who use other mobility devices, and people who cannot climb steps or walk long distances.
 Tickets for accessible seats may be sold to individuals who require accessible seating themselves or to someone purchasing on their behalf.
 Accessible seating can be purchased through the UI Athletics Ticket Office.

-To access the ADA-accessible seats in the north end zone, please utilize the two street level entrances with elevators located off Evashevski Drive on the north side of Kinnick Stadium.
+Elevators: To access the ADA-accessible seats in the north end zone, please utilize the two street level entrances with elevators located off Evashevski Drive on the north side of Kinnick Stadium.
 All other accessible seats are located on the concourse level and are accessible from any of the gates.

 Assisted Listening Devices are available for check-out at Guest Services located in the south concourse, near Section 213.

-Closed captioning is available on the video boards on the north and south ends of the stadium.
+Closed Captioning is available on the video boards on the north and south ends of the stadium.

-Located in the south endzone, under section 213.
+Wheelchair Storage: located in the south endzone, under section 213.

 Service animals are permitted inside Iowa Athletics facilities for all games and events.
 Pets are prohibited.